 The Organizational Profile is a snapshot of your organization, the KEY influences on HOW you operate, and the KEY challenges you face.

 P.I Organizational Description: What are your key organizational characteristics?

-Describe your organization's operating environment and your KEY relationships with CUSTOMERS, suppliers, PARTNERS, and STAKEHOLDERS.
+Describe your organization's operating environment and your KEY relationships with students, STAKEHOLDERS, suppliers, and PARTNERS.

 a.
 Organizational Environment